 Soil samples were collected during installation of the soil moisture probes at each weather station, and analyzed for organic matter content as well as soil texture.
-Soil types were loamy sand or sand at all sites and depths, with shallow wetland soils in both ICB and SCB showing higher organic matter and silt content (Table B1).
+Soils were loamy sand or sand at all sites and depths.
+Shallow wetland soils (top 10cm) in both ICB and SCB showing higher organic matter and silt content compared to both deeper wetland soils and all shrub/forest soils.

-Table B1: Soil texture and organic matter (OM) percent composition for soil samples collected at the weather stations at different depths.
-For comparison, we also include an additional dense meadow site near the wetland weather station in ICB.
-“NA” indicates where there was insufficient sample for analysis.